 In this course, we will study various entertainment enterprises including movies, television, music, publishing, broadcasting, and social media.
 We will analyze and discuss in-depth how accounting for particular transactions impacts the financial results of these enterprises.
+We will spend time understanding how to mediums and distribution models are impacting media companies from a finance and accounting perspective.
 Accounting topics will include revenue recognition, goodwill and intangibles, amortization of negative costs associated with making movies, and royalties.